Current Environment:

 Heterotaxy | Diagnosis & Treatments

-Heterotaxy is diagnosed in a number of different ways.
+Heterotaxy syndrome is diagnosed many different ways.
 It is often diagnosed before birth, when an ultrasound identifies an abnormal position of one or more organs.
-Sometimes, heterotaxy is diagnosed with a fetal echocardiogram (a special ultrasound of the heart before birth) when a complex heart defect is identified.
-During infancy or childhood, heterotaxy may be diagnosed if your child has feeding problems, breathing problems, cyanosis (blue color), a heart rhythm abnormality, or if a pediatrician hears a heart murmur.
+Sometimes, it can be diagnosed with a fetal echocardiogram (a special ultrasound of the heart before birth) when a complex heart defect is identified.
+Also, heterotaxy may be diagnosed during infancy or childhood if your child has feeding problems, breathing problems, cyanosis (blue color), a heart rhythm issue, or a heart murmur.

-After heterotaxy is diagnosed, your doctor may use the following tests to get a complete picture of your child’s heart and anatomy.
+If heterotaxy syndrome is suspected, your medical team may use the following tests to get a complete picture of your child’s heart and anatomy:

 • abdominal/liver ultrasound